 2.1 The Customer engages the Company, and the Company agrees to provide the Services to the Customer in accordance with the terms of this Agreement from the Effective Date for the Term.

 2.2 If the Customer wishes to purchase additional Services after the Effective Date, such Services shall be set out in one or more additional Order Forms completed by the parties, which shall be incorporated into this Agreement.

-3.1 Subject to the Customer’s payment of the Fees, the Customer is granted a non-exclusive and non-transferable licence to permit Authorised Users and clients to use the Services (including any associated software, Intellectual Property Rights and Confidential Information of the Company) from the Effective Date during the Term for the Customer’s internal business operations.
+3.1 Subject to the Customer’s payment of the Fees, the Customer is granted a non-exclusive and non-transferable licence to permit Authorised Users to use the Services (including any associated software, Intellectual Property Rights and Confidential Information of the Company) from the Effective Date during the Term for the Customer’s internal business operations.
 Such licence permits the Customer to make copies of software or other information necessary for the Customer to receive the Services via the Internet.
-Where open source software is used as part of the Services, such software use by the Customer will be subject to the terms of the open source licences.
+Where open-source software is used as part of the Services, such software use by the Customer will be subject to the terms of the open-source licences.
 No additional implied rights are granted beyond those specifically mentioned in this clause 3.1.

 3.2 Nothing in this Agreement shall be construed to mean, by inference or otherwise, that the Customer has any right to obtain source code for the software comprised within the Services.
 Disassembly, decompilation or reverse engineering and other source code derivation of the software comprised within the Services is prohibited.
 To the extent that the Customer is granted the right by law to decompile such software in order to obtain information necessary to render the Services interoperable with other software (and upon written request by the Customer identifying relevant details of the Services(s) with which interoperability is sought and the nature of the information needed), the Company will provide access to relevant source code or information.
 The Company has the right to impose reasonable conditions including but not limited to the imposition of a reasonable fee for providing such access and information.